cchitsiang/awesome-stars/topics.md

 ## self-hosted

+- [getmaxun/maxun](https://github.com/getmaxun/maxun) - 🔥 Open Source No Code Web Data Extraction Platform.
+Turn Websites To APIs & Spreadsheets With No-Code Robots In Minutes 🔥
+- [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [lunary-ai/lunary](https://github.com/lunary-ai/lunary) - The production toolkit for LLMs.
 Observability, prompt management and evaluations.
 - [n8n-io/self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
 Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.
 - [panoratech/Panora](https://github.com/panoratech/Panora) - Open-Sourcing the integration engine our platform runs on
 - [timelinize/timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline on your own computer
-- [smallcloudai/refact](https://github.com/smallcloudai/refact) - WebUI for Fine-Tuning and Self-hosting of Open-Source Large Language Models for Coding
+- [smallcloudai/refact](https://github.com/smallcloudai/refact) - AI Agent that handles engineering tasks end-to-end: integrates with developers’ tools, plans, executes, and iterates until it achieves a successful result.
-- [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open source data anonymization and synthetic data platform for developers.
-Anonymize your production data and sync it across your environments so that developers can safely use it.
+- [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open Source Data Security Platform for Developers to Monitor and Detect PII, Anonymize Production Data and Sync it across environments.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI
 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is an extensibility-first, open-source no-code/low-code platform for building business applications and enterprise solutions.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
-- [amalshaji/portr](https://github.com/amalshaji/portr) - Open source ngrok alternative designed for teams.
-Tunnel http, tcp or websocket connections.
+- [amalshaji/portr](https://github.com/amalshaji/portr) - Expose local http, tcp or websocket connections to the public internet
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.
 - [Multiwoven/multiwoven](https://github.com/Multiwoven/multiwoven) - 🔥🔥🔥 Open source composable CDP -  alternative to hightouch and census.
 - [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
 Your Notes, Your Way.
-- [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
+- [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager
 - [hyperdxio/hyperdx](https://github.com/hyperdxio/hyperdx) - Resolve production issues, fast.
 An open source observability platform unifying session replays, logs, metrics, traces and errors powered by Clickhouse and OpenTelemetry.
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.